-(6) If a student has not registered to graduate within six months of completing the award requirements, they normally will be automatically graduated in absentia at the next graduation ceremony.
+(8) If a student has not registered to graduate within six months of completing the award requirements, they will normally be automatically graduated in absentia at the next graduation ceremony.
 This clause does not apply to students in double degrees who have completed the requirements for one degree and are seeking to graduate from both degrees in the same set of ceremonies.

 |Conceded Pass (the use of the conceded pass grade ceased from 1 January 2006)||3|

 |Fail (F), Fail-discontinued (E), Unsatisfactory (U), Absent Fail (AF) and Fail Non Submission (FNS), Practicum Fail (PF), Compulsory Fail (CF)||0|

 (16) The following will not be counted in the calculation of a GPA: